rajesh9392696645/B-Tech-Final-Year-Projects/README.md

 # B-Tech Final Year Projects

 Welcome to the **B.Tech Final Year Projects Repository**.
 This repository contains a comprehensive list of **100 recent and innovative projects** for Computer Science and Engineering (CSE) students, including abstracts, tools used, algorithms applied, existing methods, and proposed methods.
 These projects are ideal for final-year students seeking inspiration or guidance for their capstone projects.

 ## 📂 Project Structure

-- **Projects 1–100**: Detailed project descriptions in tabular format including:
+- **Projects 1–100**: Detailed project descriptions in tabular format, including:
   - Project Title
   - Abstract (100 words)
   - Tools Used